ruelalarcon/devboard/README.md

 The application will be available at http://localhost:3000

+To access the GraphQL Explorer, navigate to http://localhost:3000/graphql

 ## Cross-Platform Compatibility

 This project uses cross-platform Node.js scripts for building and deployment, making it compatible with: